DAVED: Data Acquisition via Experimental Design for Data Markets: Setup and Limitations of Prior Methods

-\end{boxedtheorem} This result implies that for the validation-based approach, its expected test error scales as at least $d/n_{\val}$ in the worst case, with high probability, and with constant probability, its error on buyer's data scales as at least $d/n_{\val}$.
-The dependence on the dimension $d$ and the number of validation points $n_{\val}$ highlights that this method may be suboptimal in high-dimensional settings or when the validation dataset is small.
-Furthermore, it is challenging for the buyer (or the platform) to acquire ground-truth labels in many real-world applications.
-We conclude that such approaches, which includes the Data Shapley value approach of~\citet{ghorbani2019data}, are not well-suited for data markets.
+This result implies that the expected test error for any validation-based approach can in the worst-case scale as $d/n_{\val}$ with high probability.
+This dependence on the dimension $d$ and the number of validation points $n_{\val}$ highlights that this method may be suboptimal in high-dimensional settings or when the validation dataset is small.
+In fact, we would get the same error scaling if we threw away the training data and trained a model $\hat\theta$ on the $n_{\val}$ validation datapoints alone.
+This explains the striking overfitting we observed earlier in Figure~\ref{fig:overfitting}.
+Furthermore, obtaining a large amount of ground-truth labeled data may be challenging in many real-world applications.
+Instead, we propose a validation-free approach to data acquisition based on experimental design.